nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 ## Dead Head

+### Fargo's former Pirate Ship now promoted to Ghost Ship

-  * Run away from the fight in the cabin.
+  * Run away from the fight in the cabin and get out.
-  * Check the door just outside of the cabin.
+  * Check the door infront of the injured guy, it'll say that you'll need a key.

+### Finding the Key

+The key can be found in 1 of the 4 People in this section but you'll have to start from the farthest person from the door to the nearest one.
+Obviously, you will head to the door once you find the key from one person.
+Don't bother fighting / talking your way to everybody if you got the key early.

-  * Up the ladder, first door on the left and enter the vent.
+  * Avoid the Ghosts popping about, head left and go up the ladder, enter the first door on the right and enter the vent.
-  * Ghost dance!!
-Talk to the guy at the door, and spin around the ghost while the text displays.
-When he lets you past, then talk to the guy past the door.
+  * Get out of the room and talk to the guy on the blockade.
+    * Ghost Dance:  Spin around the Ghost while mashing text.
+Either that or fight the ghost.
-  * This guy could have the key, so ask him twice.
+  * When he lets you pass, then talk to the guy past the door.
+This guy could have the key, so talk to him twice.
-  * Go back through the vent and grab the chest (Panacea).
-You will fight the ghosts here as well.
-If it's 4 ghosts run away.
+  * Go back to the room and fight the skeleton on your right, if it's 4 Monsters run away and try again.
-    * Serge - 2/2/3
-    * Glenn - 2/2/3
-    * Serge - X-Strike
+    * Check Ghost / Skeleton Fights Strats below.
-  * Talk to the guy in this room, and hopefully he has the key, if not back through the vent.
-If he does have the key skip the next 2 bullet points.
+  * Talk to the guy after the fight, and hopefully he has the key, if not go through the vent and pick up the chest and fight the ghost.
-  * Fight the skeleton fighting the next key holder, and ask him for the key after the fight.
-    * Serge - 2/2/3
-    * Glenn - 2/2/3
-    * Serge - X-Strike
+    * Check Ghost / Skeleton Fight Strats below
-  * If you have the key go to the next point.
-If still don't have the key, then go back through the vent, down the ladder, through the 2nd door on the right.
-Fight, then ask for the key.
-This guy will have the key.
+  * To the the guy for the key if you still don't have it proceed down to the 2nd door on the right.
+Fight the Skeleton fighting the guy.
+    * Check Ghost / Skeleton Fight Strats below
+  * Talk to the guy after, and finally get the freaking stupid key.
+(You're so screwed by RNG at this point if you had to do this btw, I'm so sorry for you)

+#### Ghost / Skeleton Fights

+  * Serge & Glenn- Target 1st Monster
+      * 2 / 2 / 3
-    * Serge - 2/2/3
+    * Serge - Target Next Monster
-    * Glenn - 2/2/3
+      * X-Strike
-    * Serge - 2/2/X-Strike
+    * Serge & Glenn - Target Leftovers.
-  * Now that you have the key, go through the door at the right end of the first floor hallway.
+      * 2 / 2 / 3

+### Getting up to the Deck

-  * Through the door, and forward past 1 cannon, hard right to dodge, then to the end.
+  * Go through the door, and move forward past 1 cannon, take hard right to dodge, then head out to the end.
-  * Dodge Everything!
+  * Dodge the ghosts, go down the ladder, dodge the balls, go up enter the room, dodge the ghosts and balls again, and head up to the stairs.
   * At the top of the last stairs, pick up PhotonBeam.
-Can skip if dropped after Fargo.
+Can skip if it was dropped after Fargo.

+#### DeadHead (735/6)

+  * Glenn - Target DeadHead
-  * [**DeadHead (735/6)**][15]
+    * 1
-    * Glenn - 1/Strengthen on Serge
+    * Strengthen on Serge
+  * Leena - Target DeadHead
+    * 1
-    * Leena - 1/EagleEye on Serge
+    * EagleEye on Serge
-    * Serge - 3/3
+  * Serge - Target DeadHead
+    * 3 / 3
-    * Glenn - 3/2
+  * Glenn - Target DeadHead
+    * 3 / 2
-    * Serge - 3/3
+  * Serge - Target DeadHead
+    * 3 / 3
-    * Glenn - 2/2/2/CurePlus+1 on DeadHead
+  * Glenn - Target DeadHead
+    * 2 / 2 / 2
+    * CurePlus + 1 on DeadHead
+  * Serge - Target DeadHead
+    * 3 / 3
-    * Serge - 3/3/Dash & Slash
+    * Dash & Slash
+  * **SPLIT AFTER THE WIN MENU**

+Drops:
   * Hell Soul (Common)
   * HellBound (Rare)
-  * **SPLIT AFTER THE WIN MENU**

 ## Fire Dragon

-  * Head to Marbule
+  * Mash and head to Marbule

-  * Shop (Straight Ahead)
+### Marbule

+  * Talk to the guy beside the swimming pool dude and start shopping
-    * 1 Diminish (Can skip if Cat%)
+    * 1 Diminish
     * 1 Magnify (Sell Panacea if necessary)
-  * To Mount Pyre
-  * Menu
-    * Serge (Equip) - Remove All
-    * Glenn (Equip) - Dragoon's Guantlet (Power Glove if you have it as well)
-    * Leena (Equip) - Dragoon's Honor
-    * Glenn (Elements) - Level 1 Remove Strengthen,
-                         Level 4 Panacea/Magnify,
-                         Level 5 Placeholder
-    * Serge (Elements) - Level 1 Add Strengthen,
-                         Level 4 Add BushBasher
-    * Leena (Elements) - Level 3 BushBasher,
-                         Level 4 Photonbeam,
-                         Level 5 Placeholder
-  * [**Solt/Pepper (525/6 507/8)**][16]
-    * Serge - 1/Strengthen on Glenn
-    * Leena - 1/EagleEye on Glenn
-    * Glenn - 3/3
-    * Leena - 1/1/1/1/BushBasher Peppor
-    * Glenn - 3/3 Solt Dead
-    * Serge - 1/2/2/BushBasher
-    * Glenn - 3/3
+  * Menu - Equip
+    * Serge
+      * Remove All Accessories
+    * Glenn
+      * Dragoon's Guantlet and Power Glove (if you have it)
+    * Leena
+      * Dragoon's Honor
+  * Menu - Allocate Elements
+    * Glenn
+      * Level 1
+        * Remove Strengthen
+      * Level 4
+        * Magnify
+        * Panacea x 5
+    * Serge
+      * Level 1
+        * Strengthen
+      * Level 4
+        * BushBasher
+    * Leena
+      * Level 3
+        * BushBasher
+      * Level 4
+        * Photonbeam
+  * Head to Mt.
+Pyre

+### Mt.
+Pyre

+  * Head up to the ladder and heal everyone there, then move up to the next screen.

+#### Solt/Pepper (525/6 507/8)

+  * Serge - Target Solt
+    * 1
+    * Strengthen on Glenn
+  * Leena - Target Solt
+    * 1
+    * EagleEye on Glenn
+  * Glenn - Target Solt
+    * 3 / 3
+  * Leena - Target Solt
+    * 1 / 1 / 1 (or 1 / 2 but don't 3)
+    * BushBasher Peppor
+  * Glenn - Target Solt
+    * 3 / 3 and Solt dies
+  * Serge - Target Peppor
+    * 1 / 2 / 2
+    * BushBasher
+  * Glenn - Target Peppor
+    * 3 / 3

+Drops:
   * Iron Vest/Iron Mail (Common)
   * Sky Djinn Ring/Dragoon Gauntlet (Rare)

+### Continuing Mt.
+Pyre

-  * Straight through the lava to the top.
-Menu before entering the cave.
+  * Head straight through the lava and to the top.
+Put Leena on first while running.
+  * Menu on the Save Sphere.
   * Menu
-    * Leena (Equip) - Iron Vest or Sky Djinn Ring
-    * Serge (Equip) - Iron Mail or Dragoon Gauntlet
-    * Heal with capsules
-  * Good Safety Save Point.
-If you run you just go back into the fight.
-  * [**Fire Dragon (892/6)**][17]
-    * **Optimal Fight Assuming Leena Doesn't Die**
-    * Leena - 1/Eagle Eye on Glenn
-    * Glenn - 3
-    * Serge - 1/1/2/TurnBlue Glenn (Skip 1/2 if bad start)
-    * Glenn - 3/3 (Pray Leena doesn't die)
-    * Leena - 1/1/1/1/1
-    * Glenn - 3/3/Magnify
-    * Leena - Aquaball-2
-    * Serge - Aquaball-2
-    * Leena - IceBlast
-    * **SubOptimal Fight Leena Dies**
-    * Leena - 1/Eagle Eye
-    * Glenn - 3
-    * Serge - 1/1/2/TurnBlue Glenn (Skip 1/2 if bad start)
-    * Glenn - 3/3/Revive
-    * Leena - 1/1/1/1
-    * Serge - 3/3
-    * Leena - 1/1/1/1/1
-    * Glenn - 3/3/Magnify
-    * Leena - Aquaball-2
-    * Serge - Aquaball-2
-    * Leena - IceBlast
-    * Heal with Consumables
+    * Heal everyone with Capsules.
+    * Leena - Equip
+      * Iron Vest or Sky Djinn Ring
+    * Serge - Equip
+      * Iron Mail (if you have it)
+    * Glenn - Equip
+      * Dragoon Gauntlet (if you have it)
+    * **SAVE THE GAME** You can't run from the next boss, he'll just be like "oh no you don't" and fight you immediately.
+  * Head into the cave and start praying to the gods.

+#### Fire Dragon (892/6)

+**Note:** Fire Dragon is a bitch, he can kill Leena or Glenn if you ain't careful.
+Be prepared to adhoc the fight on this one.
+Remember that only Glenn has Revive and Magnify so determine for yourself if the Fight is worth continuing if Glenn was the person to die.
+Reset the game instead of running away.

+##### Fight Strats Presuming Leena dies early

+  * Leena
+    * 1
+    * Eagle Eye on Glenn
+  * Glenn
+    * 3
+  * Serge
+    * 1 / 1 / 2 (or just one if Fire Dragon attacked you before this)
+    * Turn Blue on Glenn
+  * Glenn
+    * 3 / 3
+    * Revive Leena
+  * Leena
+    * 1 / 1 / 1 / 1
+  * Serge
+    * 3 / 3
+  * Leena
+    * 1 / 1 / 1 / 1 / 1
+  * Glenn
+    * 3 / 3
+    * Magnify
+  * Leena
+    * Aquaball -2
+  * Serge
+    * Aquaball -2
+  * Leena
+    * IceBlast
+  * **Heal with Consumables**
+  * **SPLIT AFTER THE WIN MENU**

+##### Fight Strats Presuming Leena doesn't die

+  * Leena
+    * 1
+    * Eagle Eye on Glenn
+  * Glenn
+    * 3
+  * Serge
+    * 1 / 1 / 2 (or just one if Fire Dragon attacked you before this)
+    * Turn Blue on Glenn
+  * Glenn
+    * 3 / 3
+  * Leena
+    * 1 / 1 / 1 / 1 / 1
+  * Glenn
+    * 3 / 3
+    * Magnify
+  * Leena
+    * Aquaball -2
+  * Serge
+    * Aquaball -2
+  * Leena
+    * IceBlast
+  * **Heal with Consumables**
+  * **SPLIT AFTER THE WIN MENU**

+Drops:
   * Weaken (Common)
   * Magic Ring (Rare)

+## Three Devas

+  * Move Serge back infront to save cutscene time.
+  * **Heal everyone with Capsules if you forgot**
+  * Head up and fight the Three Devas

+### Karsh/Zoah/Marcy (388/8 457/11 285/6)
+  * Glenn - Target Zoah
+    * 1 / 2
+  * Serge - Target Marcy
+    * 1 / 2
+    * X-Strike, Marcy dies before doing anything relevant.
+  * Leena - Target Zoah
+    * 1 / 1 / 2 / 2
+    * EagleEye on Glenn
+  * Glenn - Target Zoah
+    * 3 / 3
+    * Magnify
+  * Leena - Target Zoah
+    * BushBasher
+  * Serge - Target Karsh
+    * 2 / 2 / 3
+  * Glenn
+    * Defend
+  * Serge
+    * Defend
+  * Leena - Target Karsh
+    * 1 / 1 / 1 / 1
+    * IceBlast
+  * Glenn - Target Karsh
+    * 3 / 3
   * **SPLIT AFTER THE WIN MENU**

-## Three Divas

-  * Move Serge to first in the party.
-Saves cutscene time.
-  * [**Karsh/Zoah/Marcy (388/8 457/11 285/6)**][18]
-    * Glenn - 1/2 Zoah
-    * Serge - 1/2/X-Strike Marcy
-    * Leena - 1/1/2/2/EagleEye Zoah/Glenn
-    * Glenn - 3/3/Magnify
-    * Leena - BushBasher
-    * Serge - 2/2/3
-    * Glenn - Defend
-    * Serge - Defend
-    * Leena - 1/1/1/1/IceBlast
-    * Glenn - 3/3
+Drops:
-    * Eagle Eye/Gold Earring/Iron Vest (Common)
+  * Eagle Eye / Gold Earring / Iron Vest (Common)
-    * Silver Earring/Gold Earring/Dancing Shoes (Rare)
+  * Silver Earring / Gold Earring / Dancing Shoes (Rare)
-  * **SPLIT AFTER THE WIN MENU**

 ## Giant Gloop